betajippity/Nuparu/README.md

 * Nuparu does not contain the entirety of Boost; instead, only a subset of Boost required for OpenVDB is included.
 * Partio is built without support for .prt files.
 * RMSD has minor modifications for C++ support.
-* Embree is built with support for up to SSE4.2.
+* Embree is built using ispc with support for up to SSE4.2.
 No AVX support is included.
 * OpenSubdiv is built with Ptex and TBB support only.
 Other backends, such as OpenCL, are not included.
 * OpenEXR includes a [ThreadPool bug fix](https://github.com/openexr/openexr/pull/170/commits/51046a110296a5c95b5c52ce6d9798f6fc9884d3) that has not been merged into the OpenEXR mainline yet.
 * All binary macOS libraries are built with macOS's Clang variant (Apple LLVM 5.1 or greater) using libc++.